 The John Adams Institute provides an independent podium for American culture in the Netherlands.
-For three decades now, we have brought the best and the brightest of American thinking from the fields of literature, politics, history, technology and the arts.
+For three decades now, we have brought the best and the brightest of American thinking from the fields of literature, politics, history, and technology.
 Love it or hate it, the United States plays an important role in the world: what happens in the US is of continuing relevance for the rest of the world, and we provide a window onto that.

 The Dutch founded the colony New Amsterdam on Manhattan Island in the early 17th century, which later became New York.
 America’s most vital elements – its heterogenous society, its entrepreneurial spirit – are rooted in those Dutch beginnings.
 Now that immigration, diversity and identity are major topics of debate in both countries, America and the Netherlands stand to learn from each other.